DeeEmm/DeeEmm/_pages/about.md

 ---

 I am DeeEmm
-It's not an alter-ego
+It is not an alter-ego
 It is just a coding pseudonym
 I am many things, and more besides
-But most of all I love to code
+But most of all I am a coder

 /DM
 <br>